Republican presidential nominee Donald Trump had one job in his third and final debate with Democratic nominee Hillary Clinton: break out.

 So did Trump have the kind of debate he needed?
 It would be easier to make the case that he pushed the prevailing narrative about this contest farther down its previous path.

-Watching the debate in real time, and watching it in replay, the salient moments and the overall behavior of both candidates reinforced the dynamic of the first two debates.
+For those watching the debate in real time, and watching it in replay, the salient moments and the overall behavior of both candidates reinforced the dynamic of the first two debates.
 And that is exactly what Trump needed to reverse.

 A shocking refusal